 As a coastal community, there are ongoing impacts of storms, coastal erosion, inundation, and intermittent flooding at beaches, sea walls, groins, and related infrastructure, and adjacent property.
-This results in a variety of short and long-term maintenance requirements, as well as potentially urgent damage of a less-predictable nature.
-Black Point will continue to experience and will need to respond to - the impacts of these ongoing storms and coastal erosion.
+This results in a variety of short and long-term maintenance requirements, as well as potentially urgent repairs to damage of a less-predictable nature.
+Black Point will continue to experience - and will need to respond to - the impacts of these ongoing coastal storm surges and coastal erosion.